edgarcancinoe/xarm6_visual_servoing/README.md

 Relative position of these points of interest is determined and a trajectory is computed to make the arm reach the desired position.

 ## Dependencies
 This projects runs in ROS melodic.
-The Xarm6 developer demo packages for ROS simulation were used (1), and MoveIt! motion planning framework must be installed in the workspace for it to run properly.
+The Xarm6 developer demo packages for ROS simulation were used (1), and MoveIt motion planning framework (2) must be installed in the workspace for it to run properly.

 #### References